 We know that students are so much more than a single test score.
 Extensive feedback from educators, families, communities, and employers has consistently shown that there are a number key characteristics critical to a student’s lifelong success.
 Whether their next steps include enrollment, employment, or enlistment leading to service, we all share a commitment to preparing Indiana’s students for a dynamic future.

-We know our students are more than just a single test score, and no matter whether a student’s next steps include enrollment, employment, or enlistment leading to service, we all share a commitment to best prepare Indiana’s students for the future.
-Together, our mission is to empower Indiana’s families, educators, school administrators, and community leaders with a learner-centered, future-focused dashboard that displays how our students are building these skills—in all grades and all schools— through the Indiana Graduates Prepared to Succeed dashboard, or Indiana GPS.
+Together, our mission is to empower Indiana’s educators, families, communities, and employers with a learner-centered, future-focused dashboard that displays how our students are building the necessary knowledge and skills—in all grades and in all schools— through the Indiana Graduates Prepared to Succeed dashboard, or Indiana GPS.

-- Support families and community stakeholders by providing them meaningful, relevant, and transparent information about school progress and performance.
+- Support families and community stakeholders by providing meaningful, relevant, and transparent information about school progress and performance, and

 - Elevate the highest-performing schools as models of excellence, and identify other schools for additional support.